 Use baking soda

 Baking soda relieves acid reflux symptoms because it contains carbonate (CO3), which helps restore the acid/alkaline balance in your digestive tract.
-For temporary heartburn relief from acid reflux symptoms, Fisher-Titus Medical Center in Norwalk, OH, recommends this: “ ” Look out for these silent signs of acid reflux you might be ignoring.
+For temporary heartburn relief from acid reflux symptoms, mixsilent signs of acid reflux you might be ignoring.”
+Look out for these

 Take antacid chews

 Though you can get them at a drugstore, antacid chews like Tums are actually a natural remedy for GERD symptoms because they’re made up of calcium carbonate, which has been proven to quickly neutralize esophageal acid, says the Cleveland Clinic.
 Make sure you cut these 12 foods that can make heartburn worse out of your diet.

 Chewing gum increases your saliva production, which is a good home remedy for heartburn.
 Saliva contains bicarbonate, which neutralizes acid.
 However, be mindful of how much gum you chew, warns the Canadian Society of Intestinal Research.
 Chewing too much of the stuff could result in excessive intestinal gas or diarrhea.

 It’s best to eat at least three hours before you go to bed.
 When you do sleep, it is recommended that people with acid-reflux raise the head of their beds three to six inches to help cure heartburn, says the American Academy of Allergy, Asthma, and Immunology.
 Don’t miss these 8 medical reasons you shouldn’t ignore heartburn.